-There are many challenges to be faced in the event of a ship casualty.
-Based on our 30 years' experience, SERS provides robust solutions to such challenges.
+Based on our 35 years' experience, SERS provides robust solutions to such questions.

 Rapid, reliable response